SaxionMechatronics/smartnav-dataset/docs/sensors.md

 </div>

 ### 2.2.6 Advantages and Disadvantages
-LiDAR sensors have many advantages over the cameras, which makes them the most reliable senor for SLAM:
+LiDAR sensor have many advantages over the cameras, which makes them the most reliable senor for SLAM:

 - They capture the metric geometry of the scene directly, without any need for estimating the depth.
 They work even if the scene has few visual features, as long as there is some geometric structure.
 - They are much less sensitive to lighting conditions, whether it is strong daylight or complete darkness at night.
-The main issues arise only with surfaces that do not reflect the laser well.
+The main issues arise only with surfaces that do not reflect the laser well, like glass windows in an office envrionment.
 In general, they are a great solution for night-time SLAM.
 - Depending on the sensor type, LiDARs can cover large scenes, measure objects farther away, and some models provide very wide FOVs, making them suitable for many outdoor robots.

 Despite many advantages of LiDAR, there are certain drawbacks of these sensors: